Get stories and expert advice on all things related to college and parenting.

 Students transitioning to off-campus housing this summer should review their lease and make plans with roommates for furnishing their place.
 There are many conversations you can have about how to be a responsible tenant and neighbor, grocery shopping and meal prep, and more.

-Even if final projects and exams are being administered in a new way, your student still needs to be sure they've completed all the work required for each class.
+Your student needs to be sure they've completed all the work required for each class.

 If there’s a chance there’s something they can’t finish, and they’ve made arrangements with the instructor for an Incomplete, they should continue to communicate with the instructor to make a plan to submit unfinished work over the summer.